PrefectHQ/prefect/docs/tutorials/flow-configuration.md

 ### Flow descriptions

-Flow descriptions allow you to track usage documentation right alongside your flow object
+Flow descriptions allow you to provide documentation right alongside your flow object.
+By default, Prefect will use the flow function's docstring as a description.

 ### Flow versions